FjellOverflow/fjelloverflow.dev/content/projects/others.md

 ---
 title: Other projects
-startDate: 2018-11-14
 tags:
   - ansible
   - linux
 ---

-Sometimes, I work on smaller, rather niche projects, such as
+Sometimes, I work on smaller, rather niche projects, such as:

 <ul>
     <li>